Skip to content

 Is your quilt for a newborn baby?

-Duvets, pillows, quilts are not recommended for babies under one year old.
+Duvets, pillows and quilts are not recommended for babies under one year old.
 For babies over one, choose a lightweight, breathable wadding for a cot quilt.
-To read more about this see: https://www.lullabytrust.org.uk/safer-sleep-advice/
+For more information, see the Lullaby Trust’s safer sleep advice.

 Bonded wadding is made using fibres which have been bonded together using heat or resin.
 This stabilises the wadding and prevents bearding.
-Some waddings are only surface bonded which means that only the outer surface of the wadding has been bonded.
-Others which are 100% bonded means that the resin is sprayed and mixed with all the fibres
+Some waddings are only surface-bonded (only the outer surface is bonded).
+Others are 100% bonded, where resin is sprayed and mixed with all the fibres.

 Do you suffer from allergies?

-Polyester wadding has the advantage of being hypoallergenic so is a good choice for anyone who is allergic to natural fibres.
+Polyester wadding has the advantage of being hypoallergenic, so it’s a good choice for anyone who is allergic to natural fibres.
 Polyester wadding is also mould and mildew resistant.
 Alternatively, bamboo is naturally hypoallergenic and breathable.
 It’s grown without the need for pesticides and is processed without the use of harsh chemicals.

 Are you quilting by machine or hand?